laraiyeo/laraiyeo.github.io/README.md

 - **Open Source & Customizable**
   - Built entirely in HTML/CSS/JS
-  - Data from MLB’s official StatsAPI
+  - Data from MLB’s official StatsAPI as well as NHL's official API
   - Free to clone, fork, or contribute

 ---